TeamWisp/WispRenderer/README.md

 ## [What is it?](https://teamwisp.github.io/product/)

 Wisp is a general purpose high level rendering library.
 Specially made for real time raytracing with NVIDIA RTX graphics cards.
+Made by a group of students from [Breda University of Applied Sciences](https://www.buas.nl/) specializing in graphics programming.

 **Features**